w3c/cogai/faq.md

 - [Will Cognitive AI put people out of work?](#will-cognitive-ai-put-people-out-of-work)
 - [Is there a course on Cognitive AI?](#is-there-a-course-on-cognitive-ai)
 - [How can I get involved?](#how-can-i-get-involved)

+## Is Cognitive AI a comprehensive model of the brain?

+No, Cognitive AI is not trying to model the brain completely, as for one thing, the brain is very complex and there is lots more to learn.
+Instead, the idea is to exploit progress in the cognitive sciences to mimic key capabilities, e.g. memory, reasoning and learning, and to refine this over time as more is learned.
+Given this, Cognitive AI only needs to model the functional characteristics of major systems from a computational perspective, rather than trying to emulate the brain at the level of individual nerve cells and synapses.

 ## How does Cognitive AI relate to other approaches to AI?